Choose your level of support! With your contribution, you receive:

 - $100: Items above plus a Tidepool reference guide

 The garibaldi is California's state marine fish and one of the most stunning members of the kelp forest ecosystem.
+With brilliant orange coloring, the garibaldi dazzles the eyes.

 When swell sharks feel threatened, they grab their tail by the mouth and form a "U"shape, then they inflate their stomachs by swallowing water and swell their bodies up to double the size like a big balloon, hence their common name swell shark.